On Approximating the Dynamic Response of Synchronous Generators via Operator Learning: A Step Towards Building Deep Operator-based Power Grid Simulators: Data and code availability

-One can use the above non-autonomous IVP~\eqref{eq:nonautonomous-system} to (i) describe the dynamic response of a synchronous generator that interacts with a numerical simulator, \eg PST (see Figure~\ref{fig:multimachine-block}) or (ii) shadow the dynamic response of an actual generator.
-More specifically, consider a multi-machine power grid described using the following differential-algebraic~(DA) model introduced in Sauer~\etal \cite{sauer2017power}:
+One can use the IVP~\eqref{eq:nonautonomous-system} to (i) describe the dynamic response of an SG interacting with a numerical simulator, \eg PST (see Fig.~\ref{fig:multimachine-block}) or (ii) shadow the dynamic response of an actual generator.
+More specifically, we consider a multi-machine power grid described using the following differential-algebraic~(DA) model introduced in Sauer~\etal \cite{sauer2017power}:

-In the above, \eqref{eq:multimachine-gens} are the synchronous generators' dynamic equations, \eqref{eq:multimachine-stator} the stator algebraic equations, and~\eqref{eq:multimachine-network} the network equations.
-Within this DA model, the proposed operator learning framework could provide the dynamic response of a \textit{parametric family} of synchronous generators, \ie $f(~\cdot~;\lambda_i) \approx f_{o,i}$ for some $i$'s.
-In such a case, the interacting variables are (see Figure~\ref{fig:multimachine-block}) the generator's stator currents and bus terminal voltage, \ie $y(t) = (I_d(t), I_q(t), V(t))^\top$ and the control input is the voltage regulator field voltage, \ie~$u(t) \equiv E_{fd}(t)$.
-We remark, however, that the proposed method can use other interacting variables.
-For example, bus active and reactive powers, which we used in our previous work~\cite{li2020machine}.
+In the above, \eqref{eq:multimachine-gens} describes the SGs' dynamic equations, \eqref{eq:multimachine-stator} the stator algebraic equations, and \eqref{eq:multimachine-network} the network equations.
+Within this DA model, the proposed operator learning framework can provide the dynamic response of a \textit{parametric family} of SGs, \ie $f(\cdot;\lambda_i) \approx f_{o,i}$ for some $i$'s.
+In this case, the interacting variables are (see Fig.~\ref{fig:multimachine-block}) the generator's stator currents and bus terminal voltage, \ie $y(t) = (I_d(t), I_q(t), V(t))^\top$, and the control input is the voltage regulator field voltage, \ie $u(t) \equiv E_{fd}(t)$.
+However, we remark that the proposed method can use other interacting variables, such as bus active and reactive powers, which we used in our previous work~\cite{li2020machine}.

-\emph{Focusing on interacting variables.} In this paper, we only focus on the interacting variables input~$y(t)$, neglect the control input~$u(t)$, and fix the parameters~$\lambda$.
-This is because the analysis and learning protocols for~$u(t)$ and $\lambda$, which we will extensively study in a separate work, are similar to the analysis for~$y(t)$.
-Furthermore, the interacting variables~$y(t)$ propagate prediction errors when interacting with a numerical simulator for the rest of the grid.
+\emph{Focusing on interacting variables.} This paper solely focuses on the interacting variables~$y(t)$, while neglecting the control input~$u(t)$, and fixing the parameters~$\lambda$.
+This is because the analysis and learning protocols for~$u(t)$ and $\lambda$ are similar to those for~$y(t)$.

+Furthermore, the interacting variables~$y(t)$ propagate prediction errors when interacting with a simulator that describes the rest of the grid.
 Thus, it is imperative to design robust deep-learning methods to control this error propagation.
-Without the control input~$u(t)$, we write the dynamics of the non-autonomous IVP~\eqref{eq:nonautonomous-system} as follows
+In the absence of the control input~$u(t)$, the dynamics of the non-autonomous IVP \eqref{eq:nonautonomous-system} are written as follows: